Sep 1, 2022

 RODNEY WILLOUGHBY: She had no movement anywhere other than her pupils.

 RODNEY WILLOUGHBY: A lock-in.
-Essentially, locked inside this box of a body.
+So she's locked inside this box of a body.
 And it was the worst day of my life.
-Because it looked like she probably would survive and we'd actually done worse than death.
+Because it looked like she probably was going to survive and we'd actually done worse than death.

-TIM: And as Rodney drove back and forth from work, he kept repeating this one prayer.
+TIM: And as Rodney drove back and forth from work, kept repeating this one prayer.

-TIM: Rodney's in the hospital, he's looking over Jeanna's charts.
+TIM: Rodney is in the hospital.
+He's looking over Jeanna's charts.

-TIM: Another doctor was finishing up her shift and she comes over to Rodney.
+TIM: And another doctor was finishing up her shift and she comes over to Rodney.

-RODNEY WILLOUGHBY: Said, "Oh, did you know that she had reflexes today?"
-And I said, "No!"
+RODNEY WILLOUGHBY: And she said, "Oh, did you know that she had reflexes today?"
+And I said no.

 RODNEY WILLOUGHBY: Her eyes started fluttering a little bit.